mehmetbercan/NSGA-II_Python_for_SWAT_model/README.md

 ## Introduction

-This folder tests the NSGA-II algorithm with problems from [Dr. Deb's paper (2002)](<https://ieeexplore.ieee.org/document/996017>) that are developed for Multi-Objective Optimization.
+This branch differs from the master branch as it is general purpose rather than for only SWAT model.
+The scripts in the test folder can be used to adopt this algorithm to any other model with few changes.
+The NSGA-II algorithm with problems from [Dr. Deb's paper (2002)](<https://ieeexplore.ieee.org/document/996017>) are used to verify the Python NSGA-II libraries in this repository.
+Right now, SCH and ZTD2 (Multi-Objective mathematical problems) with one and thirty parameters used to verify this Python library against the original [paper](<https://ieeexplore.ieee.org/document/996017>) that introduced NSGA-II.

 ### SCH Problem

-The [SCH problem](<./tests/SCH.py#L26>) added into the Tests folder.
-Reached pareto front in just 20 generation since used Latin Hypercube Sampling (LHS) for the initial population.
-The figure bellow is generated from the [SCH.py](<./tests/SCH.py>) script itself.
+The [SCH problem](<./tests/SCH.py#L22>) added into the *tests* folder, has two fitness functions and single parameter that ranges from -1000 to 1000.
+The test script reached pareto front in just 20 generation as Latin Hypercube Sampling (LHS) used for the initial population.
+The first figure bellow is generated from the test script itself and the second figure is taken from the original NSGA-II paper.

 ![SCH_Pareto](./images/SCH_Pareto.png "SCH_Pareto")
   > The 20th Generation from the [SCH.py](<./tests/SCH.py>)